-For the salted caramel: Add the sugar and water to a large pan heat until you have a nice amber colour with the sugar bubbling and at 180°C. Add the butter and stir until melted.
+- For the salted caramel: Add the sugar and water to a large pan heat until you have a nice amber colour with the sugar bubbling and it reaches 180°C. Add the butter and stir until melted.

 Top tips for making salted caramel cupcakes

 If you don’t have time to make the salted caramel from scratch you could opt for a shop-bought caramel sauce instead as it would work just as well.